 The crop at stake here is garlic, particularly in Kota district, where the Congress has demanded that farmers receive the minimum support price for their produce and is backing protests in this regard.
-The Hadauti region, where Kota is located, produces 90% of India’s garlic.
+The Hadauti region, where Kota is located, produces 90% of Rajasthan’s garlic.
 The area under garlic production is reported to have doubled this year.

 Leery of the agitation gaining ground, the state government has set up five procurement centres in Kota under the Rajasthan State Co-Operative Marketing Federation to purchase garlic at the minimum support price of Rs 3,200 per quintal until July 12.

 This is the state that is thought to have set off the nationwide protests after Chief Minister Adityanath fulfilled the Bharatiya Janata Party’s campaign promise of farm loan waivers in April.
 However, farmers in the west, particularly on the Haryana border, remain disgruntled because of low potato prices and have begun to protest.
 The government has procured only 1,000 tonnes of the crop instead of the promised one lakh tonnes, a Times Now report quoted a representative of the Rashtriya Lok Dal as saying.